yogeshhegde/processor-sdk-doc/source/linux/Overview/Processor_SDK_Linux_create_SD_card.rst

 -----------------------------------------------

-The purpose of this section is to cover how to use the **create-sdcard.sh** script to populate an SD card that can be used to boot the device using the default images that ship with the |__SDK_FULL_NAME__| package.
+The purpose of this section is to cover how to use the :file:`create-sdcard.sh` script to populate an SD card that can be used to boot the device using the default images that ship with the |__SDK_FULL_NAME__| package.

 The |__SDK_FULL_NAME__| can be installed either on host or inside a Docker container that is hosted on `ghcr.io/texasinstruments <https://github.com/TexasInstruments/ti-docker-images/pkgs/container/ubuntu-distro>`__.